extratone/bilge/annotation/highlights.md

 > Data from mobile app-tracking firm Sensor Tower showed Super Follows only generated [about $6,000](https://techcrunch.com/2021/09/16/twitter-super-follows-has-generated-only-around-6k-in-its-first-two-weeks/) in the first two weeks of being live on iOS in the U.S.

+> Data from mobile app-tracking firm Sensor Tower showed Super Follows only generated [about $6,000](https://techcrunch.com/2021/09/16/twitter-super-follows-has-generated-only-around-6k-in-its-first-two-weeks/) in the first two weeks of being live on iOS in the U.S.

 # [This Is What’s Wrong With The Linux Community | Kev Quirk](https://kevq.uk/this-is-whats-wrong-with-linux-community?utm_source=kevq&utm_medium=email)

+> This whole complexity ethos has penetrated pretty much every Linux community I can think of.
+There’s this insidious elitism within Linux that basically says _if your solution isn’t technically complex, you’re an idiot._

 > This whole complexity ethos has penetrated pretty much every Linux community I can think of.
 There’s this insidious elitism within Linux that basically says _if your solution isn’t technically complex, you’re an idiot._